top of page

 - Writer/ Producer: Carol Bidault de l'Isle

 Carol Bidault de l’Isle is an award-winning producer, specialized in international motion picture/television financing, distribution, media asset acquisitions, and management.
 She brings with her over 30 years of industry experience in the United States, Europe and, Latin America.
-She recently co-produced in association with Serein Productions DALI LAND directed by Mary Harron (AMERICAN PSYCHO), starring Erza Miller, Ben Kingsley, produced THE SECURITY OF FEAR, starring Brad Dourif, William Baldwin, Jean-Marc Barr); in pre-production & development features on three continents (US, Europe and, the Middle East).
+She recently co-produced in association with Serein Productions DALILAND directed by Mary Harron (AMERICAN PSYCHO), starring Erza Miller, Ben Kingsley, produced THE SECURITY OF FEAR, starring Brad Dourif, William Baldwin, Jean-Marc Barr); as well as financing consultant for various productions.
 Read more

 Rory O’Neill Schmitt, Ph.D. is a writer, visual artist, and filmmaker.
 A 7th generation New Orleanian, Rory co-wrote Edgar Degas: The Impressionable Years screenplay because she identified Degas’s trip to New Orleans as the catalyst to his launching his career.
 She looks forward to bringing these early years of artist's life to the silver screen.